Hide Advanced Options

 GenEd: DSHU, DVUP

-Locates and analyzes disability in various settings, modes, and texts.
-Investigates the material and cultural effects of the language, stories, and myths of disability.
-Explores the many definitions and frameworks of disability: as dynamic lived experiences, as a political identity, as a rich culture, as socially constructed barriers, and as an oppressed minority group.
-Examines how disability is portrayed, controlled, stereotyped, and celebrated across social, medical, political, cultural, and personal networks.
+Locate and analyze disability in various settings, modes, and texts.
+Investigate the material and cultural effects of the language, stories, and myths of disability.
+Explore the many definitions and frameworks of disability: as dynamic lived experiences, as a political identity, as a rich culture, as socially constructed barriers, and as an oppressed minority group.
+Examine how disability is portrayed, controlled, stereotyped, and celebrated across social, medical, political, cultural, and personal networks.

 ENGL297